akshay7394/dirty-amplitude-script/README.md

-# Amplitude Script To Trigger Event + Properties
+# Amplitude Script to Trigger Event + Properties

-Quick & easy Google Apps Script to trigger a list of events (held within a Google Sheet) to a specified Amplitude project.
-It was originally designed to trigger Marketing Costs to an Amplitude project but it can be easily modified to trigger more distinct events too.
+Easily trigger a list of events (stored in a Google Sheet) to a specified Amplitude project using this Google Apps Script.
+Originally designed for Marketing Costs, this script can be adapted for other events as well.

 ## Quick Explanation

-* The script to trigger events & event properties to Amplitude (note: it pulls ALL of it's data from whichever Google Sheet the script is attached to, and it will expose a new menu item called "Amplitude Trigger" which should be used to manually initiate the event trigger.
-Each line item in the sheet is equivalent to 1 distinct event with it's attached properties.
+This script sends events and event properties to Amplitude, using data from a Google Sheet.
+After setting up, a new menu item called "Amplitude Trigger" will appear in the menu bar.
+Use this to manually send each row in the sheet as a distinct event to Amplitude.
-* The intended goal is to assign 1 marketing cost (or event + relevant event properties) to each individual row, validate the data, and then trigger the script to push all the data to Amplitude.
-The "Timestamp" column can be left blank if you are not triggering backdated data.

-## Steps to use this script
+## Steps to Use This Script

-1. Create a new Google Sheet
+1. **Create a Google Sheet**
+   - Open Google Sheets and create a new spreadsheet.

+2. **Import Sample Data (Optional)**
-2. Copy/import the data from the sample Google Sheet
+   - You can import the data from the sample "Marketing Cost Tracker.csv" provided in this repository to get started quickly.

-3. Click on Extensions > Apps Script [it will open script.google.com]
+3. **Set Up the Google Apps Script**
+   - In your Google Sheet, click on `Extensions` > `Apps Script`.
+   - Delete any code in the script editor that opens.
-4. Copy the code from Code.gs from this repository into the Code.gs that opened in step 3
+   - Copy the content of `Code.gs` from this repository and paste it into the script editor.
-5. Replace `[AMPLITUDE_PROJECT_API_KEY]` with the API key of the project you want to send events to.
+   - Replace `[AMPLITUDE_PROJECT_API_KEY]` in the script with the API key of the Amplitude project where you want to send the events.
-6. Save the script.
-7. Go to the Google Sheet that you created in Step 1 and refresh the page.
-You should see a new menu item appear in the menu bar called "Amplitude Trigger".
-When you run it for the first time, you'll have to agree to provide the necessary permissions in order for the script to work as intended.
+   - Click `File` > `Save` to save your script.

+4. **Refresh the Google Sheet**
+   - Go back to your Google Sheet and refresh the page.
+   - A new menu item called "Amplitude Trigger" should appear in the menu bar.

+5. **Prepare Your Data**
+   - Populate the Google Sheet with the events and associated properties you want to send to Amplitude.
+   - You can customize the columns for each event, but remember to modify the script accordingly to handle any changes.

+6. **Trigger Events**
+   - Once your data is ready, click on the "Amplitude Trigger" menu and select the option to start the event trigger process.
+   - This will send each row in the sheet to Amplitude as a distinct event.

+7. **Validate Your Data**
+   - Make sure to verify the data you’ve sent to Amplitude.
+   - It’s recommended to first test in your Amplitude "Development" environment before sending events to production.